· · ·

 First foods, ancestral seeds, and food as living relation with the land.
 The original instructions passed through countless generations.
 Reciprocity with all beings, eating as gratitude made flesh.

-"We do not inherit the earth from our ancestors; we borrow it from our children." — Indigenous Proverb
+"The system do not inherit the earth from our ancestors; the system borrow it from our children." : Indigenous Proverb

 +